tonymullen/TonyMullen-Book/Readme.md

 Also, you'll need to enable the Google Static Maps API.
 To do this, go to the API Manager Dashboard and click on "Enable API" at the top of the screen.
 Find Google Static Maps API (you may need to click "More" under the Maps APIs), view the API page and click "Enable".
 Your application should display the graphic correctly.

+**Ch 4 Things to change**

+For your own Chapter 4 work, you should replace the author's *Starcups* cafe with an existing nearby cafe.
+I've used Oppenheimer cafe.
+You should be sure to also replace the latitude and longitude in the controller, so that by the end of the chapter, the correct location is displayed on your webpage's map, as shown in my screenshot below.

+**Ch 4 Readme Questions**

+1. In class, we've talked about code re-use, and avoiding unnecessary repetition of code.
+How do the Jade/Pug templates you've worked with in Chapter 4 help to accomplish this?
+2. According to the routing we have set up, what function is called when the `/location` url request is received?
+What file is this function defined in?
+3. In the MEAN acronym, which letter is most closely associated with the part of the stack that provides our routing functionality?
+Is this "front end" functionality or "back end" functionality?

 The app now has several pages.
 Include a screenshot of the location info page (with the map).
 Here notice that the map displays the location of Oppenheimer Cafe:

 ![ch4](/readme_images/ch4.png)